How to sleep better tonight

 Harvey Nichols Sleep It Off Tea Bags, £7.95

-This is a sleepy combination of Fairtrade lavender, hops and chamomile in easy-to-use bags that once sipped, help you drift off to sleep, plus the stylish jar can be re-used or re-cycled when you’ve devoured the bags.
+This is a sleepy combination of Fairtrade lavender, hops and camomile in easy-to-use bags.
+Once sipped, the tea helps you drift off to sleep, plus the stylish jar can be re-used or recycled when empty.

 This Works With Sleep Comes Beauty Gift Set, £50

-These are the saviours of sleep: a Pillow Spray, Shower Gel, Bath Soak and Candle all loaded with lavender, chamomile and vetiver to help you to drift off to the land of nod.
+These are the saviours of sleep: a Pillow Spray, Shower Gel, Bath Soak and Candle all loaded with lavender, camomile and vetiver to help you to drift off.